bcgov/data-publication/pages/faq.md

    + Change a contact from one person to another
    + Change a resource or more information link to a new URL
    + Change a record from one state to another, e.g., Pending Archive to Archive or push a Published record back to Draft.
-+ Requests such as these can be sent to: < **CITZ ID DataBC Catalogue Services** >
++ Requests such as these can be sent to: [datacat@gov.bc.ca](mailto:datacat@gov.bc.ca).

 ### How do I add/updated descriptions or short names of fields at the bottom of a metadata record for data in the BCGW?

-+ These field descriptions and short names (for Shape Files) all come from the BC Geographic Warehouse system metadata.
++ These field descriptions and short names (for Shapefiles) all come from the BC Geographic Warehouse system metadata.
 + To update these, we require the object name, field name and the new definition for the Description or Short Name.
    + If there are multiple datasets or a large number of columns, we can prepare an export to use.
 + This request then be sent to: [DataBC.DA@gov.bc.ca](mailto:DataBC.DA@gov.bc.ca)